Featured

 Reviews for Democracy Jones: 7/13

-scifi-horror novel Democracy Jones: 7/13 is available on Kindle, Kindle Unlimited and Paperback
+Scifi-Horror novel Democracy Jones: 7/13 is available on Audible, Kindle, Kindle Unlimited and paperback

 Why I Wrote A Scifi Horror Novel About A Coup In The US